Technique #3: 5 Squares + 6 Seams + 3 Cuts = 4 Geese

 Then cut 4 'sky' squares 2-7/8"x2-7/8" and 1 'goose' square 5-1/4"x5-1/4".

 (Personally, I like to cut my squares over-sized to start with, stitch, and then trim them to the unfinished size.
-I find that adding an extra 3/8" to the sky squares and an extra 1/4" to the large Geese square provides plenty of 'fudge factor'.
-So I have cut the sky patches 2-7/8" + 3/8" or 3-1/4" and the Geese square 5-1/4" + 1/4" or 5-1/2" square.
+I find that adding an extra, additional 3/8" to the sky squares and an extra 1/4" to the large Geese square provides plenty of 'fudge factor'.
+So I have cut the sky patches 2-7/8" + 3/8" or 3-1/4" and the Geese square 5-1/4" + 1/4" or 5-1/2" square in the sample in the tutorial.)

 Trimming instructions are included at the end of this tutorial.

-With right sides together (RST) align one sky patch in each of two opposite diagonal corners—my sky patches are the red print.
+With right sides together (RST) align one sky patch in each of two opposite diagonal corners—my sky's are the red print.

 To help the fabrics stick together, give this set-up a little press.

 Now draw a line from outside corner to outside corner through the sky's.
 (Though I've used a blue marker so it's easier to see the line here, usually I use my favorite Bohin mechanical chalk pencil because it never dulls and the line stays fine.)
 Your two smaller squares should overlap, just like in the picture below.

 Sew 1/4" away from each side of the drawn line.

 If it's easier you can always draw in the sewing lines instead with a Quilters Rule Quick Quarter ruler.

 Cut the large square in half between the stitching lines with either a scissor or rotary cutter to create two sections.

 Press flat to set the seam.

 Open the sections, pressing with the seam allowances toward the sky fabric.

 With RST, align a sky patch with the geese corner of the two sections.
 The drawn blue line intersects the corner.

 Sew 1/4" away from the drawn line for both sections.

 Cut each section in half between the stitching lines.

 Press flat to set the seams.
 Open the sky patch and press with the seam allowances towards the sky fabric.

 Repeat for all four No Waste Flying Geese quilt blocks.

-If you've started with over-sized patches, as I have in this example, you'll need to trim the units to size.
+If you've started with over-sized patches, as I have in this example, you need to trim each block to size.